 This is a biggie for lots of people.
 Ensuring you keep at a steady temperature during the night will mean a greater chance of sleeping well.
 Keep the room ventilated and change the duvet to a tog rating suitable for the current season.
 Similarly if you get chilly add a blanket for extra warmth.

 So again we all know we need a good mattress so we are well supported and comfortable during the night.
 The trouble I have is being overwhelmed by all the options and choices and not knowing which one is best for me.
 So when companies like Sloane and Sons, with 25 years of experience, put together a simple selection of luxury and quality mattresses, I am completely drawn in.
 It can be quite an investment and you want to know you’re going to get it right.
-The last one I bought was probably too firm and is causing all kinds of back troubles so I know only too well how important it is.
+Before my Simba mattress, which I am pretty happy with as well, the last one I bought was probably too firm and is causing all kinds of back troubles so I know only too well how important it is.

 It’s common to associate sleeping issues with not being able to get to sleep, but many people suffer with waking too early as well.
 One of the big things you can do in your bedroom at the windows is to use some blackout blinds.
 For me they’re an essential part of the room and I really couldn’t cope without them.
 My Luxaflex blinds are still looking amazing and they keep the room beautifully dark even in the height of the summer sun.